A Taste of Forlí-Cesena: Discovering Authentic Emilia-Romagna Cuisine

 Another delicious fried food in Campania, mozzarella in Carozza, is an indulgent antipasto everyone should try once.
 Different family recipes abound depending on the region.
 The Neapolitan version of mozzarella in Carozza involves sandwiching mozzarella between two slices of bread.
 Then, dredge the sandwich in flour and eggs before frying in hot oil until the mozzarella in the carozza is golden brown.

 When craving seafood in Naples, look to polipetti affogati or small drowned octopuses.
 This Neapolitan seafood dish involves drowning the octopuses in a tomato stew made of San Marzano tomatoes, tomato purée, garlic, white wine, and chile flakes.
-Finally, parsley and lemon garnish polipetti affogati are usually served with bread or toast to soak up all that delicious sauce.
+Finally, parsley and lemon garnish polipetti affogati, which are usually served with bread or toast to soak up all that delicious sauce.

 Spaghetti con le vongole, or spaghetti with clams, is a traditional Neapolitan dish enjoyed along the Amalfi Coast and on the islands of Capri and Ischia.
 Typically, it’s made with veraci clams, a baby clam that provides flavor for this dish.
 To make spaghetti con le vongole, the clams are cleaned, soaked, and then sautéed with garlic, parsley, white wine, and chile flakes until they open.
 Then, cooked spaghetti (or linguine) is tossed with the clams and wine sauce, sprinkled with parsley, and drizzled with olive oil.
 Some Neapolitans also add fresh tomatoes.